-Nature of property Total number of cases Whether leasehold /freehold Gross block as on 31 March 2022 (Rs in lacs) Net block as on 31 March 2022 (Rs in lacs) Remarks Land 1 Freehold 66,24 66,24 None
+Nature of property Total numb er of cases Whether leasehold /freehold Gross block as on 31 March 2023 (Rs in lacs) Net block as on 31March 2023 (Rs in lacs) Remarks Land 1 Freehold 66.24 66.24 None

 - (d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
 Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
 In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed. - (b) The Company has not been sanctioned working capital limits by banks or financial institutions on the basis of security of current assets during any point of time of the year.
 Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) The Company has not made any investment in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or any other parties during the year.
 Accordingly, reporting under clause 3(iii) of the Order is not applicable to the Company. - (iv) The Company has not entered into any transaction covered under sections 185 and 186 of the Act.
-Accordingly, reporting under clause 3(iv) of the Order is not applicable to the Company. - (v) In our opinion, and according to the information and explanations given to us, the Company has not accepted any deposits or there is no amount which has been considered as deemed deposit within the meaning of sections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules, 2014 (as amended).
-Accordingly, reporting under clause 3(v) of the Order is not applicable to the Company.
+Accordingly, reporting under clause 3(iv) of the Order is not applicable to the Company.

-Annexure I referred to in Paragraph 14 of the Independent Auditor's Report of even date to the members of Career Launcher Infrastructure Private Limited on the financial statements for the year ended 31 March 2022 (cont'd)
+Annexure I referred to in Paragraph 13 of the Independent Auditor's Report of even date to the members of Career Launcher Infrastructure Private Limited on the financial statements for the year ended 31 March 2023 (cont'd)